rilhia/omni-endo-ai-mcp/README.md

 > If you use a cloud AI assistant (Claude, Gemini), most providers have a setting that allows them to "train" on your conversations.
 Before discussing your clinical data, consider turning off chat history / model training in that assistant's privacy settings, so your medical history stays private.

 > [!TIP]
 > Want to try it before connecting your own account?
 This repository ships with a small **example database** of real data so you can explore everything offline, with no Glooko login at all.
-See **"Try it with the example data"** below.
+Follow the "example data" path through Steps 3 and 4 below.

 ---